Temperature and Mental Health: Evidence from Helpline Calls: Results

-\\ \textbf{Alternative Specifications} - I provide evidence that the results are robust to the exclusion of contemperaneous environmental factors in Table \ref{tab:results_renv} in the Appendix.
-Next, I re-estimate the outcomes in Column (1) of Table \ref{tab:results_main} using different transformations of the dependent variable.
-I estimate alternative specifications using the raw count of the number of helpline calls, the inverse hyperbolic sine (IHS) transformation of the number of helpline calls, and a Poisson specification.
+\\ \textbf{Alternative Specifications and Clustering} - I re-estimate the outcomes in column (1) of Table \ref{tab:results_main} using different transformations of the dependent variable.
+I estimate alternative specifications using the raw count of the number of helpline calls, the inverse hyperbolic sine (IHS) transformation of the number of helpline calls, and a Poisson specification and compare these to the baseline estimates.
 Results are shown in Table \ref{tab:results_robust} in the Appendix.
-The impact of extreme temperatures on the number of helpline calls remains highly significant and exhibits the same pattern of increasing intensity toward the end of the temperature range.\footnote{The same applies to the models where I split the sample by gender, age, and topic.
-The results using alternative specifications mirror the results presented in main part of the paper and are available upon request.} In Table \ref{tab:results_robusterrors}, I explore alternative ways of clustering standard errors.
+The impact of extreme temperatures on the number of helpline calls remains highly significant and exhibits the same pattern of increasing intensity toward the end of the temperature range, suggesting that my choice of estimator does not drive the results.\footnote{The same applies to the models where I split the sample by gender, age, and topic.
+The results using alternative specifications mirror the results presented in main part of the paper.} In Table \ref{tab:results_robusterrors}, I explore alternative ways of clustering standard errors and compare these to the results when clustering at the counseling-center and year-month level.
+I cluster standard errors at larger areas to allow for spatial correlation of standard errors between counseling centers.
 Results remain robust when clustering at the federal state and year-month level and applying wild cluster bootstrapping to deal with the smaller number of resulting groups.\footnote{See Figure \ref{fig:summary_centers} for a visualisation of the spatial level of grouping.
 The black lines in the map show the borders of the German federal states.}

+\\ \textbf{Environmental Conditions} - I provide evidence that the results are robust to the exclusion of simultaneous environmental conditions.
+I exclude one of the daily weather and pollution measurements at a time to check the sensitivity of the temperature coefficients to the individual contemporaneous environmental factors.
+Results are shown in Table \ref{tab:results_renv} in the Appendix.
+Estimated effects remain consistent with the baseline results.